-Follow doctor’s instructions when carefully checking the injury site and when removing bandages.
-Check for any infection, drainage and other unwanted side effects, always be careful to not endanger the stitches.
-To be thorough, some unwanted side effects include: Fever of 100.5F or higher, progressively increasing pain, excessive bleeding, nausea or vomiting, among others.
+Follow the doctor’s instructions when carefully checking the injury site and when removing bandages.
+Check for any infection, drainage and other unwanted side effects, always are careful to not endanger the stitches.
+To be thorough, some unwanted side effects include Fever of 100.5F or higher, progressively increasing pain, excessive bleeding, nausea, or vomiting, among others.

 And lastly, but of critical importance, optimize post-surgery recovery nutrition to ensure a strong and complete recovery.
 At HealFast, we really want to educate the population on the importance of surgery and injury recovery nutrition.
 The John’s Hopkins Study cited above, shows that malnutrition increases the risk of death after surgery, and “significantly raises the risk of postoperative complications, and is a chief reason why patients are readmitted to the hospital3” but many doctors are not provided enough nutritional training in medical school to push the knowledge onto surgery patients.